HydroJug/GWP2.6/extensions/gift-with-purchase-theme/README.md

 # GWP Progress Bar - CSS Selector Configuration

-This theme extension now supports dynamic progress bar placement using CSS selectors instead of being limited to app blocks.
+This theme extension supports dynamic progress bar placement using CSS selectors.
+You can configure exactly where the progress bar appears on your store.

 ## How to Use